 There is an active Clinton Foundation Intern Alumni Network through which alumni share job opportunities as well as volunteer opportunities.
 Those who have successfully completed their internship will be invited to join the Alumni Network.

-Does the internship increase my chances of getting a job in the Foundation?
+Does the internship increase my chances of getting a job at the Foundation?

 We have events specifically geared towards career education.
 We hold a Career Day in New York City during the term, during which you have the opportunity to meet with staff in the New York City office to discuss your career interests and receive career advice.
 Additionally we have a Career Panel near the end of each term with 3-4 speakers from various sectors who give advice regarding entering their respective fields.
-Also, our Intern Lectures illustrate the various education and career paths and opportunities available.
+Also, our Intern Lecture Series illustrates the various education and career paths and opportunities available.